nguyensjsu/fa18-202-crazy-spartans/ProjectJournal/MengxiaLi.md

 Mengxia Li

 1.What I did since the last weekly scrum:
-•	Added Strategy design pattern to the game.
+•	Added Observer design pattern to the game.

 2.What I plan to do this week
 •	Wait for the 3D version of game and combine it.